 There’s no better way to assess your materials management practices and progress toward waste reduction.
 Don’t worry – we’ll guide you from start to finish!

 - Measure the efficacy of new or existing programs and initiatives

 Composting program support

-Act 148, Vermont’s Universal Recycling Law, bans all food scraps from the trash by 2020.
-We will assist you with that transition by:
+Act 148, Vermont’s Universal Recycling Law, bans all food scraps from the trash.
+We will assist you with complying by:

 - Outlining how the law applies to your company and sector

 - Providing guidance about implementing a food scrap diversion program